 Chief Development Strategist, Institute for the Environment, The Hong Kong University of Science and Technology

 Professor Loh has worked in different areas including law, business, politics, media and the non-profit sector.
 She was Under Secretary for the Environment in the HKSAR Government (2012-17) and a Member of the Hong Kong Legislative Council (1992-97 and 1998-2000).
-She founded and was CEO of the non-profit think tank, Civic Exchange (2000-12), and helped to established several non-profit organizations in Hong Kong related to the environment, equal opportunity, arts and culture, as well as human rights.
+She founded and was CEO of the non-profit think tank, Civic Exchange (2000-12), and helped to establish several non-profit organizations in Hong Kong related to the environment, equal opportunity, arts and culture, as well as human rights.
 In 2006, she was named Woman of the Year by Hong Kong Business.

 Oivind Lorentzen III